lakshmikc/COMPACT/README.md

 # COMPACT
 COMPACT (Comparative Pattern Counts) is an open-source R-based pipeline for analyzing high-throughput omics data.

 WHY is it different?
-It can identify both signifincat AND subtle patterns across biological conditions.
+Because it can identify both signifincat AND subtle patterns (which we othersie miss!!) across biological conditions.

 # COMPACT — Comparative Pattern Counts